akshaysmin/IV-plotter/README.md

 # IV-plotter

-THIS IS NOT  MY CODE.
+THIS IS MOSTLY NOT MY CODE.

-This is slightly altered version of original project
+This is slightly altered version of original project at https://github.com/tgolubev/Drift-Diffusion_Python